The RDM Scholars Programme

 At interview you will be asked to give a 5 minute presentation on your research to date.
 This will be followed by an interview of approximately 20 minutes, which will focus on your scientific background and your motivation to undertake the research project you have chosen.
 It is important that you have discussed your preferred project with the proposed supervisor in advance of the interview.

-For October 2015 entry, the application deadline is 9th January 2015.Please note that all application materials, including references, must be received by this date in order for your application to be considered.
+For October 2015 entry, the application deadline is 9th January 2015 at 12 noon (midday).Please note that all application materials, including references, must be received by this date in order for your application to be considered.

 Shortlisted applicants will be interviewed on 28th & 29th January 2015.

 Offers will be made in early February 2015.